1995 Palo Verde, Arizona, derailment: Incident

-After 1996, the Sunset Limited was rerouted to south of Phoenix (approaching no closer than Maricopa) due to the desire of Union Pacific to abandon this stretch of track (leading to and through Phoenix, AZ) for its through trains between southern New Mexico and southern California.
-The section of track on which the derailment took place is now used as storage track only.
-It could be reactivated in the future if freight traffic increases.
+After 1996, the Sunset Limited was rerouted to south of Phoenix (approaching no closer than Maricopa) due to the desire of Union Pacific to abandon this stretch of track for its through trains between southern New Mexico and southern California.
+The section of track, now known as the Roll Industrial Lead of the Phoenix Subdivision, on which the derailment took place is now used as storage track only.

 Media coverage

-The causes of this wreck have been explored in two major documentaries, Why Trains Crash: Blood on the Tracks, and Derailed: America's Worst Train Wrecks.
+The cause of this wreck has been explored in a couple of major documentaries, including: Why Trains Crash: Blood on the Tracks, “Investigative Reports: Danger on the Rails” and Derailed: America's Worst Train Wrecks.

-It has also been featured on the May 10, 1996, episode of Unsolved Mysteries.
+It has also been featured on the May 10, 1996, episode of Unsolved Mysteries. and Parcasts’ Conspiracy Theories podcast on Spotify on April 17, 2024.